Name: Josh Jenkins

 JJ: Absolutely.
 I think any level of success gives you an audience that will listen to what you have to say.

 JJ: We try to operate and live in the reality that everything is a gift we don’t deserve.
-There are endless evidences of God’s grace throughout our journey both as a band and as people.
+There are endless pieces of evidence of God’s grace throughout our journey both as a band and as people.
 That allows us to play music and write songs with the freedom to know it’s not about us.

 AHD: It looks like the band is currently in the studio.
 What’s next for GRO?